Nattokinase Side Effects

 The consumption of nattokinase may lead to several side effects, especially when taken in inappropriate doses.
 These include:

-• Gastrointestinal Issues: Reports of bloating, gas, and upset stomach are not uncommon.
+• Gastrointestinal Issues: Reports of bloating, gas, and upset stomach are common.

 • Allergic Reactions: Being derived from soy, nattokinase can trigger allergic responses in sensitive individuals.